Tatler Best Restaurants & Bars Asia-Pacific 2025

 Singapore, Singapore

-Somma occupies a fourth-floor space in Singapore's New Bahru complex, where rugged stone, marble, and leather set the scene for Italian cooking with a research-led edge.
-Chef Mirko Febbrile runs a cocktail and pasta bar alongside an R&D lab, producing dishes such as spaghettone with red carrot reduction and slipper lobster, and lamb saddle finished over charcoal with wild boar lardo.
+Somma occupies a fourth-floor space in Singapore's New Bahru complex, where rugged stone, marble, leather set the scene for Italian cooking with a research-led edge.
+Chef Mirko Febbrile runs a cocktail and pasta bar alongside an R&D lab, producing dishes such as spaghettone with red carrot reduction and slipper lobster, lamb saddle finished over charcoal with wild boar lardo.
 It sits at the sharper end of Singapore's Italian dining conversation.

 MAZ